Dxyk/Angular-Udemy/Section 7 Directives Deep Dive/README.md

 ### Lesson 91 - ngFor and ngIf Recap

 Within an element in the template, there can only be one structural directive.
 I.e. Using both `*ngIf` and `*ngFor` in an element will throw an error.

+### Lesson 92 - ngClass and ngStyle Recap

+There can be multiple attribute directives on a single element.
+Note that attribute directives need to be enclosed by squared brackets `[]` because we are binding properties to the `ngClass` directive.